Manduca sexta: Pupa

 The pupal stage lasts approximately 14–18 days under laboratory conditions (17 hours light, 7 hours dark, 27 °C).
 When reared on a short-day photoperiod (12 hours light, 12 hours dark), pupae enter a state of diapause that can last several months.
 During the pupal stage, structures of the adult moth form within the pupal case, which is shed during eclosion (adult emergence).

 Adult

-Adult M. sexta have narrow wings with a wing span of approximately 100 mm.
+Adult M. sexta have narrow wings with a wing span of approximately 9.5-12 cm.
 M. sexta moths are nectarivorous and feed on flowers, demonstrating a remarkable ability to hover.

 Adults are sexually dimorphic.
 Males are identifiable by their broader antennae and the presence of claspers at the end of the abdomen.
 Female moths are typically ready to mate one week after eclosion, and do so only once.
 Males may mate many times.
 Mating generally occurs on a vertical surface at night, and can last several hours, with the male and female facing in opposite positions, their posterior ends touching.
 After mating, females deposit their fertilized eggs on foliage, usually on the underside of leaves.